 The Canvas inspector contains settings for each individual canvas.
 You can turn on the Infinite Canvas, set ruler units, and enable grid spacing.

-Alignment and Guides for Mac
+Alignment and Guides

 Enable Horizontal and Vertical Rulers with Command-R. Change the Origin Point on the canvas where the horizontal and vertical rulers meet.
 When moving objects around on the Canvas, their edges will also appear on the ruler for guidance.